 The person who stands in this enormous cobble-stone and horse-shoe shaped piazza clearly owes a debt of gratitude to the great architects Bernini, Maderno and Michelangelo.
 Looking down from above the 284 columns of Bernini's colonnade, and from the rooftop of St. Peter's itself, are 140 larger-than-life statues of saints.

-The Basilica of St. Peter was begun under the papacy of Julius II around 1506.
+All the tourist information start with the construction of St. Peter's Church began, id est under the papacy of Julius II, around 1506.
 As you enter the basilica, which has the traditional form of a Latin cross, several things will strike you: its sheer size, its incredibly ornate decoration and, most of all, the pervasive golden light that bathes every corner of the church.
 The central and side naves are filled with altars, monuments to the Popes, statues of the founders, intricate mosaics.

 Dominating the apse is the monumental papal altar of Saint Peter in Glory, crowned by a highly theatrical gild bronze canopy, a masterpiece of Baroque energy by Bernini.
 Look directly overhead and you will see the dome designed by Michelangelo.

-The highlight of any visit to St. Peter's is in the first chapel in the right nave, just beyond the entrance to the church.
+The highlight of any visit and of any guided tours to St. Peter's Church is in the first chapel in the right nave, just beyond the entrance of the church.
 It is Michelangelo's "Pietà".
 This sculpture is, quite simply, mesmerizing, and a half hour can easily drift by as you stand transfixed in its presence.

 Entrance to the dome is from the left aisle of the church.
 An elevator takes you as far as the first terrace above the nave.
 From here you have fine view of the Vatican City and beyond.
 If you want to climb beyond this level, you must do so on an endless and precarious one-way staircase.
 The reward for this grueling ascent is a spectacular panoramic view of Vatican City, Rome and beyond.